 About the sweepstakes: Bertolli’s Facebook-based Let’s Cook Summer Sweepstakes offers prizes to help at-home cooks discover where flavor comes from.
 The Grand Prize is a trip for four to Los Angeles for a one-on-one cooking lesson with Chef Fabio Viviani OR $5,000 for a kitchen makeover.
 No purchase is necessary and entries will be accepted from June 15, 2012 at 12:00 am EST through September 6, 2012, at 11:59 pm EST. Limit one (1) entry per person, per day, per e-mail address.
 NOTE: Virtual Potluck is not part of the sweepstakes.
 Commenting here does NOT enter you in the contest.
 Go to Bertolli’s Facebook page to enter.

-This doesn’t mean I don’t want you to leave comments here!
-Please tell me what local fish you would use in this recipe or anything else you’d like to share about olive oil.
+I’d love to hear what local fish you would use in this recipe or anything else you’d like to share about olive oil.
 Or Fabio.

 Disclaimer: Bertolli sponsored Virtual Potluck’s work with this campaign.
 I received products and payment for participating.
 As always, my opinions are my own.